-In addition to the BBL programme Arbour Hill provides other treatment modules to assist in developing important life and social skills such as Anger Management, Successful Living, Preparation for Independent Living, Group skills, Thinking Skills and Alternatives to Violence Programmes.
-The St. Vincent De Paul, Legion of Mary, A.A., Narcotics Anonymous, GROW, the allocated Community Welfare Officer and the Samaritans also provide valuable supportive services.
+In addition to the BBL programme Arbour Hill provides other treatment modules to assist in developing important life and social skills such as Anger Management, Successful Living, Preparation for Independent Living, Group Skills, Thinking Skills and Alternatives to Violence Programmes.
+The St Vincent de Paul, Legion of Mary, A.A Narcotics Anonymous, GROW, the allocated Community Welfare Officer and the Samaritans also provide valuable supportive services.

-External In-reach Services Arbour Hill Prison 2015
+External In-reach Services Arbour Hill Prison 2016

 Samaritans Narcotics Anonymous

-AA Relate

-HSE CWD GROW
+AA Relate HSE CWO GROW

 Trail Housing Services Psychotherapist

-Chiropodist Bereavement Support group
+Chiropodist Bereavement Support Group

-Church of Ireland Ministry (Dentist)

-Crosscare (Housing) Vision Express
+Church of Ireland Ministry (Denist) Crosscare (Housing) Vision Express

-Gambling Anonymous HSE Community Occupational therapist.

-Prayer Group HSE Community Speech therapist
+Gambling Anonymous HSE Community Occupational Therapist Prayer Group HSE Community Speech Therapist

-St Vincent de Paul CMH In reach.
+St Vincent de Paul

-Linkage (Production services) FCPN / CMH.
+Linkage (Production Services)

-Agency Nurses.
+Agency Nurses

+CMH In Reach

+FCPN / CMH

+Toe to Toe

-Listeners Programme.
+Listeners Programme

-This is an important service provided by willing and trained prisoners to their peers.
-'The listeners' are trained to listen to concerns, issues, and fears in a confidential setting.
-Training is provided by the Samaritans; this service provides an important emotional support for fellow prisoners and may well be a contributing factor in the low level of self-injury at this facility.
+This is proving to be a very popular programme.
+This service is provided by willing and trained prisoners.
+"The Listeners" are trained to listen to concerns, issues, and fears in a confidential setting.
+Training is provided by the Samaritans, this service provides an important emotional support for fellow prisoners and may well be a contributing factor in the low level of self-injury at this facility.
+The importance of this programme is proving to be of exceptional benefit to those in receipt of same but also to the staff.

-Medical & Services
+Medical & Services:

 Arbour Hill currently has six nurses and also a locum Doctor who attends the prison three days per week.
-Unfortunately there is no Doctor in the Prison at the weekend which means that if a prisoner needs to see a Doctor he has to be brought to the local hospital accident and emergency department.
+Unfortunately there is no Doctor in the Prison at the weekend which means that if a prisoner needs to see a Doctor he has to be brought to the local hospital Accident & Emergency department.
 This is of concern to the Committee especially as Arbour Hill has a high volume of elderly prisoners.

-Medical services include a visiting Psychiatrist and Psychiatric Nurse, Psychotherapist, Psychologists, Chiropodist, and optical services as required.
+Medical services include a visiting Psychiatrist and Psychiatric Nurse.
+Psychotherapist,

+Psychologists, Chiropodist, and optical services as required.
 The Committee notes that there are a number of very elderly and feeble prisoners who require constant medical attention and very high medical support.